 Within 60 days following submission of the application, the FDA conducts a preliminary review of a BLA to determine whether they are sufficiently complete to permit substantive review.
 The FDA may request additional information before deciding whether to accept a BLA for filing.
 The FDA may refuse to file any BLA that it deems incomplete or otherwise not reviewable and may request additional information.
 If the submission is accepted for filing, the FDA substantively reviews the BLA to determine, among other things, whether the proposed product is safe, pure and potent, and manufactured in accordance with appropriate procedures and controls to ensure product quality.
 The FDA may refer applications for novel biological products or biological products that present difficult questions of safety or efficacy to an advisory committee, typically a panel that includes clinicians and other experts, for review, evaluation and a non-binding recommendation on approval.
 The FDA may waive the review by an advisory committee and is not bound by the recommendation of an advisory committee, but it often follows such recommendations.
 During the biological product approval process, the FDA also will review proposed product labeling and will determine whether a REMS is necessary to assure the safe use of the biological product candidate.
-If the FDA concludes a REMS is needed, the sponsor of the BLA must submit a proposed REMS; the FDA will not approve the BLA without a REMS, if required.
+If the FDA concludes a REMS is necessary to assure the safe use of the BLA without a REMS, if required.